Best Trail Running Shoes for Hiking in 2026 (Unsponsored)

 Testing timeline and conditions: We spent the last two years testing these shoes, with continued testing into 2026 across varied climates and terrain types.

 Independent purchase: All shoes were purchased with our own funds.
 No manufacturer paid for placement or influenced our rankings.
-Our goal is helping fellow hikers choose the right footwear, not promoting specific brands.
+Our goal is to help fellow hikers choose the right footwear, not to promote specific brands.

 Our Scoring System for Hiking Performance